 There’s an official a viewing point in the middle of the Expressway, but I think the best view comes from slightly to the left of that (this time, I mean left if you’re looking out to the Harbour).

-For more ideas of some cool picture ideas in and around Circular Quay, have a look at this post by Roaming Required.
-He’s found a few new angles.
+For more ideas of some cool picture ideas in and around Sydney, check out this post on gorgeous Sydney photography spots.

 It’s a Beyonce and Jay Z themed hip-hop bar in the middle of the most corporate bit of the Sydney CBD so I feel it’s my job to mention it to you even though I haven’t actually set foot in the place!
 It’s at 16 O Connell Street.